marxin/texi2rst-generated/sphinx/install/prerequisites.rst

   gcc/cp/cfns.gperf to regenerate its associated header file, e.g. gcc/cp/cfns.h.

-DejaGnu 1.4.4 Expect Tcl
+DejaGnu 1.4.4, Expect, Tcl
+  Necessary to run the GCC testsuite; see the section on testing for details.

   ..
 Once Tcl 8.5 or higher is required, remove any obsolete
      compatibility workarounds:
          git grep 'compatibility with earlier Tcl releases'

-  Necessary to run the GCC testsuite; see the section on testing for details.

 autogen version 5.5.4 (or later) and guile version 1.4.1 (or later) Necessary to regenerate fixinc/fixincl.x from